DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/advanced_configuration/ios.md

 : The threshold for RUM long tasks tracking (in seconds).
 By default, this is sent to `0.1` seconds.

 `onSessionStart`
-: The method that gets called when RUM starts the session.
+: (Optional) The method that gets called when RUM starts the session.

 `resourceEventMapper`
 : The data scrubbing callback for resources.
 This can be used to modify or drop resource events before they are sent to Datadog.
 For more information, see [Modify or drop RUM events](#modify-or-drop-rum-events).